 Roppongi Rocks is a division of HFC Advisory Group.

-Stefan Nilsson, Editor in Chief, Roppongi Rocks
+Stefan Nilsson, Editor in Chief and Publisher, Roppongi Rocks